Exhibitions

 Santa Monica History Museum is comprised of a main hall featuring curated exhibitions and six galleries exploring facets of regional history and culture with objects from our permanent collection.

-On the 150th anniversary of the establishment of the city of Santa Monica (1875), we remember the groundbreaking women of Santa Monica.
+This exhibit remembers the groundbreaking women of Santa Monica.
 They were the first and often, though not always, the only women in the room, but they created spaces and places for other women, their communities, and the broader Santa Monica community.
 Their legacy and work continue to this day.

 In partnership with SNAP we’ve developed an augmented-reality tour showcasing the historic Broadway neighborhood.
 Utilizing archival images, City-Scale technology brings the neighborhood to life, inviting viewers to walk its historic core to witness a thriving community full of schools, homes, and businesses..